 Being able to give a clear explanation as to how you achieved the results, long term benefits of your achievements and most importantly how that experience can be applied to the company you are interviewing with, will give the interviewer a very positive impression.

 Strengths & Weaknesses

 Most companies will ask you to list your strengths and often your weaknesses in an interview.
 This is often difficult for candidates to explain clearly in an interview.
 Before the interview, during your preparation, write down three of each with specific examples of where you experienced these.

 Why are you interested in the position and company?

 This is an area in which most candidates respond poorly in interviews.
 Especially when specific to “why they are interested in the company”.
 The most important part is to be as truthful as possible.
-Many candidates say things around “the company values and corporate responsibility, the way they treat employees” etc. While this may be true, it is only information that candidates think the client wants to hear, so they say it.
-Say something instead from the heart--“you love the products, you are passionate about the industry, location of the office, the role is the next step you are looking for in your career, to eventually get you to a Managing Director role”.
+Many candidates say things around “the company values and corporate responsibility, the way they treat employees” etc. While this may be true, it is the only information that candidates think the client wants to hear, so they say it.
+Say something instead of from the heart--“you love the products, you are passionate about the industry, location of the office, the role is the next step you are looking for in your career, to eventually get you to a Managing Director role”.

 Why are you suitable for the role?